 STEP #1: TRY IT . . .
 A LOT.

 Get a good sense of what upholstery actually IS.
 Surprise!!!
 You’re going to destroy your fingernails and get super messy and the inside of furniture can be gross beyond description.
 You’ll be challenged and frustrated.
 There are no step-by-step instructions and very few “rules.”
 Every project is different and you have to think flexibly.
 A fair percentage of our students only learn that they really don’t like upholstery.
 “This is way harder than I thought it would be!”
 Yes and yes.

-Trying it might mean some DIY adventures at home with the assistance of books, videos and trial and error.
+Trying it might mean some DIY adventures at home with the assistance of books, YouTube and good old-fashioned trial and error.
 Hopefully it means classes, if classes are available in your area.
-In increasingly rare instances, it might mean a degree program.
-But let’s assume not.

-The point is to give yourself a solid exploratory period.
-I was lucky and helped at my mom’s shop all through my childhood (Guess what?
+Give yourself a solid exploratory period.
+I was lucky and helped at my mom’s shop through my childhood (Guess what?
 I hated it.
-Mostly I took things apart and was really bad at it.)
-But there are all kinds of ways to casually explore upholstery and get a taste.
+Mostly I took things apart and was really slow and bad at it.)
+But there are all kinds of ways to casually explore upholstery – get a low commitment taste first.